bhits/ums/docs/docker-image-desc.md

 # Short Description
-The User Management Service (UMS) is responsible for C2S User Registration and Activation.
+The UMS manages User Registration, Activation, Disable and register as a patient in a FHIR server.

 # Full Description